carrot-u/carrot-u-docs/2019-session/extra/learning_101.md

   * If you can, designate a work space for study and practice.
 This will help create a focused environment.
   * That said, don't be afraid to use the comforts of a couch or bed to change things up a bit
   * Invest in a computer monitor
-  * Make sure you have a computer charger available!
+  * Make sure you have ~a~ several computer chargers available!

 ### Break Up The Sessions
   * Break up the type of study into Coursework, Reading, and Projects